openrport/openrport/README.md

 ### Using authentication
 To prevent anyone who knows the address and the port of your rport server to use it for tunneling, using client authentication is required.

-Using a static username password pair is the most basic option.
+Using a static client authentication credentials is the most basic option.
 See the comments in the [rportd.example.conf](rportd.example.conf) and read more about all supported [authentication options](docs/client-auth.md).

 On the client start the tunnel this way
 ```